slackapi/java-slack-sdk/jslack-lightning/README.md

 Lightning is a framework to build Slack apps on the JVM.

-Yes, As you noticed, Lightning is highly inspired by [Bolt ⚡](https://github.com/slackapi/bolt).
-The framework offers an abstraction layer on top of the web service layers (e.g., Servlet API) to enable developers to focus on the essential part of building Slack app endpoints.
+Yes, as you noticed, Lightning is highly inspired by [Bolt⚡](https://github.com/slackapi/bolt).
+The framework offers an abstraction layer on top of the web service infrastructure (e.g., Servlet API).
+The abstraction enables developers to focus on the essential parts of Slack app development.

-If you're already familiar with jSlack assets (jslack-api-client, jslack-app-backend, etc), you can quickly start with Lightning framework.
+If you're already familiar with jSlack assets (jslack-api-client, jslack-app-backend, etc), you'll quickly start with Lightning framework.
 If not, please don't be afraid of it! jSlack is a thin wrapper of Slack APIs so that it is also pretty easy to learn how to use it.

 ## Getting Started

 ### Download the libraries

+Lighning is available on the Maven Central repository.

 https://search.maven.org/search?q=g:com.github.seratch%20AND%20a:jslack-lightning